SakuraSakuraro/dynamic_text_parser/README.md

 # Dynamic text parser
-For parsing text from sites with dynamically changing text
+For parsing text from websites with dynamically changing text

 # Instructions for setup and run the script